vuetifyjs/vuetify/packages/docs-next/src/pages/en/getting-started/contributing.md

 ## Setting up your environment

-If you are making a [Pull Request](https://github.com/vuetifyjs/vuetify/pulls), please [fork the Vuetify repository](https://github.com/vuetifyjs/vuetify) before continuing; More information on forking repositories is located in the [Fork a Repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) documentation.
-Otherwise you can simply click the <kbd>Clone or download</kbd> option on the Vuetify repository page.
+If you are making a [pull request](https://github.com/vuetifyjs/vuetify/pulls), please [fork the Vuetify repository](https://github.com/vuetifyjs/vuetify) before continuing; More information on forking repositories can be found in the [GitHub documentation](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).

 If you are new to the process of contributing to Open Source, it's recommended that you clone using **https**.
-More information on [Which remote URL](https://help.github.com/en/github/using-git/which-remote-url-should-i-use) to use can be found on the GitHub documentation page.
+More information on [which remote URL](https://help.github.com/en/github/using-git/which-remote-url-should-i-use) to use can be found on the GitHub documentation page.

 ```bash
 # Example of cloning the Vuetify repository (non fork)